| Page 29 | Alexander Street

 About Alexander Street Press

 Alexander Street Press is an electronic publisher of award-winning online collections in the humanities, social sciences, performing arts, and music.
-Alexander Street’s Music Online is a fully cross-searchable suite of hundreds of thousands of classical, jazz, American, and world music recordings; scores; and pages of full-text reference content.
-Alexander Street collections are available to library and educational institutions via annual subscription or, in some cases, outright purchase of perpetual rights.
+Since its beginnings in 2000, Alexander Street has developed a reputation for uniquely powerful search capabilities powered by Alexander Street’s Semantic Indexing™ and for offering content not available anywhere else.
+Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase of perpetual rights.

-Reviewers, media contacts, libraries, and university faculty may request trial access to Alexander Street online collections by emailing Meg Keller at mkeller [at] alexanderstreet [dot] com ( mkeller [at] alexanderstreet [dot] com) or phoning 703-212-8520 x116 for a username and password.
+Reviewers, media contacts, libraries, and university faculty may request extended access to the collection by emailing Meg Keller at mkeller [at] alexanderstreet [dot] com ( mkeller [at] alexanderstreet [dot] com) or phoning 703-212-8520 x116 for a username and password.

 Contact Details